Seedrs/salesforce/README.md

 Default: `%w(.destroy .destroyed)`

 - `upsert_event_suffixes`: `SalesforceSync` distinguish between a upsert and a destroy event based on the end of the event name.
-`upsert_event_suffixes` is the list of endings reconginzed as upsert events
+`upsert_event_suffixes` is the list of endings reconginzed as upsert events.
 Default: `%w(.save .create update .saved .created .updated)`

 ### SalesforceSync::Resource::Base api

-TODO: Write SalesforceSync::Resource::Base documentation here
+`SalesforceSync::Resource::Base` child are used to link Rails ActiveRecord resources with Salesforce objects.
+Here are the method that should or could be implemented.

+`#sf_type`: the name of the resource on Salesforce side.
+Ex: `Contact`

+`#resource_id_name`: the name of the field used as external id on Salesforce side.
+Ex: `User_ID__c`

+`.all_fields` : all fields to send to Salesforce.
+Ex: `{ User_ID__c: resource.id, FirstName: resource.first_name }`

+`.require_upsert?(_event = nil, _changed_attributes = {})`: specify when to trigger an upsert based on the event and the attributes changed.
+Default: `true`

+`.dependent_resources`: specify the list of resource that need to be synced with Salesforce before the current resource.
+Default: `[]`

+`.after_upsert` : callback executed after upsert.
+Default: nothing is executed.

 ### SalesforceSync::Api

-TODO: Write SalesforceSync::Api documentation here
+`SalesforceSync::Api` allows to trigger some synchornisation or to get some information outside the event base synchronisation context.

+`#resource_synchronisation(resource)` : force the synchronisation of the resource (create or update).

+`#bulk_synchronisation(ids_by_class)` : force the synchronisation of a group of resource.

+`#synchronised?(resource)` : is the resource synchronised ?
+Careful, the search is based on the Salesforce ids stored in the db, it does not to an actual call to Salesforce.

+`#salesforce_id(resource)` : get the salesforce id of the resource.

+`#url(resource)` : get the url of the resource on Salesforce if it is synchronised.
+The base Salesforce url needs to be configured.

+`#platform_reset` : Delete all Salesforce ids stored and bulk sync all the resources.
+Warning: this is a destructive action.
+It is mainly useful to populate a Salesforce Sandbox.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/Seedrs/salesforce.

+To run rspec tests execute :

+    $ rspec spec/

-_For pull request do not forget to update and add rspec tests in the spec folder._
+_For pull requests do not forget to update and add rspec tests in the spec folder._

 ## License